 What do a mind-controlling, host-parasite interaction and bacteria sequenced from a meter-long core of a New England salt pond have in common?
 Both were the focus of separate, interdisciplinary research projects I participated in during my graduate career.

 Perspective can make big things look small and small things look big.
 I enjoy taking advantage of this phenomenon to view the world a bit differently.
-I pose and photograph toy dinosaurs and dolls interacting with the natural and urban worlds.
-Also, included are obligatory pictures of Providence’s fluffiest pup.
+I pose and photograph toy dinosaurs and dolls interacting with the natural and urban worlds, as well as Boston’s fluffiest pup.

-Feel free to reach out with (non-)academic questions, requests for copies of papers, as well as collaborative and career opportunities.
+Feel free to reach out with questions, requests for papers, FreeClimber help, and career opportunities.